nxzthelinuxguy/learn-docker/docker_port_expose/README.md

 		2. Only specify EXPOSE
 		3. Specify EXPOSE and PUBLISH (-p)

-#### If you specify neither EXPOSE nor PUBLISH (-p) , the service in the container will only be accessible from inside the container itself
+#### If you specify neither EXPOSE nor PUBLISH (-p)
+	 the service in the container will only be accessible from inside the container itself.

-#### If you EXPOSE a port, the service in the container will not be accessible from outside docker host, but is accessible to inside docker containers.
+#### If you EXPOSE a port
+	 the service in the container
+		will not be accessible from outside docker host but is accessible to inside docker containers.
-<h3>EXPOSE is good for inter-container communication. </h3>
+<h4>EXPOSE is good for inter-container communication. </h4>